 Matt Packer is a curator and writer.
-He was Curator of Exhibitions & Projects at the Lewis Glucksman Gallery, Cork from 2008 to 2013, and has been Associate Director of Treignac Projet (FR) since 2012.
-He has curated numerous exhibitions in independent and institutional contexts, both in Ireland and internationally, including Lost Boys (2013), O Flesh (2013), FWA: Freeing Welsh Architecture (2012), When Flanders Failed (2011), School Days (2011), Getting Even (2009), Ice Trade (2007).
+He has curated over 30 exhibitions and projects in independent and institutional contexts, both in Ireland and internationally, including Disappearing Acts, Lofoten International Art Festival (2015); Lost Boys (2013) and School Days (2011) at Lewis Glucksman Gallery, Cork; O Flesh (2013) and FWA: Freeing Welsh Architecture (2012) at Treignac Projet, Limousin (FR); When Flanders Failed (2011) at Royal Hibernian Academy; Ice Trade (2008) at Chelsea Space, London.
 He has taught on postgraduate programmes at IADT Dun Laoghaire, OTIS College of Art & Design Los Angeles, and CCAD Cork, and has published over 100 texts in magazines and journals such as Kaleidoscope, Source Photographic Review, Frieze, Concreta, and Camera Austria, as well as artist publications.
 He is a graduate of the Curating programme at Goldsmiths College London and a member of IKT: The International Association of Curators of Contemporary Art.

 Mel Bradley is a writer, performer, facilitator, editor and activist with 15 years experience working in the community and voluntary sector mainly with children, young people and vulnerable adults.
 She holds a BA in English and Theology from Queen's University Belfast.
 She is a political lobbyist for women's rights, children's rights and the LGBTQ community.
 She is currently Treasurer of Foyle Pride.